 Another category explored was that of social disadvantage.
 For the purpose of the review, we adopted a broad definition of social disadvantage, reflecting in this what was perceived as such in the papers.
-This group consisted of individuals such as those with a low income, those living in a local area characterised by poverty, a child of university-age caring for both parents, etc. As noted above, this group is the second largest group of data collected for this project within the Identities component of the Thread of Research (n.52), closely followed by sole parenting (lone parents) (n.33).
+This group consisted of individuals such as those with a low income, those living in a local area characterised by poverty, a child of university-age caring for both parents, etc. As noted above, this group is the second largest group of data collected for this project within the Identities component of the Thread of Research (n=52), closely followed by sole parenting (lone parents) (n=33).
 Low-income features heavily in the research gathered during this project, with the literature highlighting multiple financial issues, with for example carers benefits being cut once they start their study, subsequently forcing the individual to either ‘make ends meet’ somehow or give up on their education.
 Some of this research highlights how there is a distinct need to reconfigure the carers benefit system and financial aid provided (Gerrard and Robert, 2006; AUTHOR).
-Lone parenting places fairly high on the research scale; however, we are moved back to thinking about gender when we see that the lone parents within the research tend to be mothers (Hinton-Smith.
-2012; Hook, 2016).
+Lone parenting places fairly high on the research scale; however, we are moved back to thinking about gender when we see that the lone parents within the research tend to be mothers (Hinton-Smith, 2012; Hook, 2016).

 The literature search also denoted a lack of ethnic diversity in samples, sometimes commented upon by the researchers but very often silenced.
 Likewise, migration was rarely considered, with some exceptions such as Brooks’ work on international students coming to study in the UK (Brooks, 2015) and Doyle and colleagues’ research on postgraduate international students accompanying their partner and child(ren) in Australia, Canada, New Zealand, UK and US (Doyle et al., 2016).
 Where ethnicity was indicated, this was often presented as an individual characteristic providing some background information on participants, rather than as a power relationship intersecting with relationships of care and key to the theoretical or empirical underpinnings of the research.
 A notable example lays in the work of Anaya’s study of ‘graduate student mothers of Colour’ in the US context, where considerable attention is also brought to the intersection of race, gender and other identity markers (Anaya’s 2012; original capitalisation).

-In theoretical and empirical terms, there are thus differences in the literature on carers in HE in relation to specific factors of marginalisation, e.g. student parent, lone parent, mature student, etc. Research concentrating on minoritised groups, e.g. carers in LGBTQ+, remain unusual, with most participants heterosexual female.
-This is however not always intentional and multiple authors have reflected on the difficulties they face in capturing the experience of diverse groups of carers, including, though not only, male carers.
+In theoretical and empirical terms, there are thus differences in the literature on carers in HE in relation to specific factors of marginalisation, e.g. student parent, lone parent, mature student, etc. Research concentrating on minoritised groups other than women remain unusual, with most participants to the study reviewed identifying as heterosexual female.
+We cannot conclude, however, that this exclusion is intentional and, indeed, multiple authors have reflected on the difficulties they faced in capturing the experience of diverse groups of carers, including, though not only, male carers.
 Where sample are more diverse, for example in terms of ethnicity, this is rarely reflected in the centering of racialised relationships of power and of their intersections with care work.
+In other terms, the sample’s relative diversity does not automatically generate some extensive analysis of how this diversity plays out in carers’ experiences.

 The liminalities of care